danlil240/hermes-android/README.md

 Minimum release flow:

-1. Update `pubspec.yaml` version.
+1. Update `pubspec.yaml` version (`version: X.Y.Z+versionCode`).
+2. Update `CHANGELOG.md` with a new `## [X.Y.Z]` section.
-2. Complete `CODE_QUALITY_CHECKLIST.md` and record any exceptions in the release PR.
+3. Complete `CODE_QUALITY_CHECKLIST.md` and record any exceptions in the release PR.
-3. Build split release APKs.
-4. Tag the release, e.g. `v1.0.0`.
-5. Create a GitHub Release with all APK assets.
-6. Confirm the repository visibility and release assets on GitHub.
+4. Commit: `git commit -m "release: vX.Y.Z"`.
+5. Tag: `git tag vX.Y.Z`.
+6. Push: `git push origin HEAD --tags` — this triggers the CI workflow (`.github/workflows/build-apk.yml`) which builds signed APKs and creates a GitHub Release automatically.
+7. Verify the CI build passed and APKs are attached to the release.

+See `.windsurf/workflows/release.md` for the full release workflow, including hotfix and pre-release/beta procedures.

 ## Troubleshooting